Members of the French military carry the coffin of Sergeant-Chef Florian Montorio, who was killed in southern Lebanon. Photo: Unifil

 Bookmark

-The UN mission in Lebanon, Unifil, is scheduled to start withdrawing its forces of 7,500 peacekeepers at the end of the year after the US last summer vetoed the renewal of its mandate at the UN Security Council with Israeli support.
+The Unifil mission is scheduled to begin withdrawing its 7,500 peacekeepers at the end of the year, after the US last summer vetoed the renewal of its mandate at the UN Security Council, with Israeli support.

 The decision has raised questions about how the border area will be policed in the future.
-Israel and Lebanon have not signed a peace agreement since the 1948 Arab-Israeli war.
-For more than four decades, Unifil monitored the so-called Blue Line, supported the Lebanese army in disarming Hezbollah and conducted humanitarian operations.
+For more than four decades, Unifil monitored the so-called Blue Line, supported the Lebanese military in disarming Hezbollah and conducted humanitarian operations.

 Future plan

-Behind the scenes, diplomats in New York, Paris and Brussels are working on a day after plan, The National understands.
+Behind the scenes, diplomats in New York, Paris and Brussels are working on a plan, The National understands.

-The body of a French peacekeeper killed in Lebanon is repatriated to France.
+The body of a French peacekeeper killed in Lebanon is repatriated.
 AFP

-The body of a French peacekeeper killed in Lebanon is repatriated to France.
+The body of a French peacekeeper killed in Lebanon is repatriated.
 AFP

 Quote